elixir-circuits/circuits_quickstart/README.md

 ### `ssh`

-The `quickstart_circuits` project configures the user as `circuits` with the hose `nerves.local` and has the password set as `circuits`.
+The `quickstart_circuits` project configures the user as `circuits` with the host `nerves.local` and has the password set as `circuits`.
 With that in mind, we can use the `ssh` command to get to the `iex` prompt.

 ```console